 { role: 'zoomOut' },

-• forceReload, Force the reload of the page (they are being a reloading host).
+- forceReload, Force the page to reload (they are like a hot reload).

-We also have the separator to organize the menus:
+We also have the separator for organizing menus:

 menu.js